 Small Animal Molecular Imaging

-The unit can offer multimodal (PET, CT, MRI) imaging measurements in rodents for studies related to for example: Radioligand development; Molecular imaging biomarker development; Drug development (microdosing, occupancy, etc.); Various molecular imaging experiments in translational animal models; Tracking of novel administration routes.
+SAMI – Small Animal Molecular Imaging – is a core facility that provides researcher and industry partners possibilities of multimodal (PET, CT, MRI) imaging measurements in rodents for studies related to for example: radioligand development, molecular imaging biomarker development, pharmacokinetics and drug development using radiolabelled substances, imaging experiments in translational animal models; tracking of novel administration routes.

 Stockholm Medical Image Laboratory and Education

 The Stockholm Medical Image Laboratory and Education (SMILE) is a joint core facility of Karolinska Institutet and Karolinska University Hospital, with the purpose to facilitate evaluation of medical digital images, irrespective of source.
 SMILE is the translational hub where clinicians, researchers and doctoral students from academy, healthcare and industry meet and benefit from the collected competence in image analysis, visualization and quantification.
 While using the images, tools and innovations for improved diagnostics and patient care, near collaboration with medtech companies is a prerequisite.